nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `list -e des/wedding`

 Notes:
-* If no arguments are specified, `list` will list all contacts (clients and vendors).
+* All parameters are optional.
+Leaving them out will list all contacts (clients and vendors) by default.
 * The `-c`, `-v` and `-e` flags can be used to decide what type of data to list.
 * `s/SERVICE` should only be specified if `v` is specified.
 * `d/DATE` should only be specified if `-e` is specified.
 * `des/DESCRIPTION` should only be specified if `-e` is specified.
 * If no flags are present, the default behaviour is to list all contacts. e.g. `list asiodhainsd` will be treated as `list` as there are no `-c`, `-v`, or `-e` flags.
 * All user input in between flags are ignored. e.g. `list ajsdbnsad -c asjidna n/Jane` will be treated as `list -c n/jane`
-* All parameters are optional.
-Leaving them out will list all contacts by default.
 * The name keyword search is case-insensitive. e.g `hans` will match `Hans`.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
 * Contacts matching all fields keyword will be returned (i.e. `AND` search). e.g. `list -c n/Jane p/91234567` will list all clients with name `Jane` **AND** phone number `91234567`.